minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

 #.
 Expose the Tenant Console port

-   Use the ``kubectl port-forward`` command to temporarily forward traffic from the MinIO pod to the local machine:
+   Use ``kubectl port-forward`` to temporarily forward traffic from the MinIO pod to your local machine:

    .. code-block:: shell
       :class: copyable